spxbhuhb/zakadabar-stack/doc/guides/libraries/xlsx/Introduction.md

 - ISO-8601 date and time with minute precision
 - ISO-8601 date and time with second precision
 - ISO-8601 date and time with millisecond precision
+- any other custom format can be created by xlsx format code

 ## References